-Appendix 1 Supplies and Services Minimum Requirements ✓ = Mandatory Total Contract Value Up to £5K >£5K to £10K >£10K to £35K >£35K to £100K >£100K to £400K >£400K to £1m >£1m Procurement Plan Director to approve, with advice from Head of Procurement ✓ ✓ ✓ · Idii Executive Member to approve \checkmark \checkmark Request for Quotation (RFQ) ✓ oral ✓ ✓ ✓ Format Invitation to Tender (ITT) Optional ✓ ✓ ✓ Specification ✓ oral ✓ outline ✓ outline ✓ ✓ ✓ ✓ BFC terms and conditions Preferred Preferred Preferred ✓ Terms Special terms - contact Legal Services Optional ✓ \checkmark ✓ Minimum 1 quote ✓ oral ✓ Seek a minimum of 3 quotes ✓ ✓ Competition Formal Tender - seek a minimum of 5 tenders ✓ \checkmark ✓ Order under a Framework Agreement Mini competition of all suppliers able to meet the requirement - or otherwise as defined the Framework Agreement Advertising SE Business Portal and Contracts Finder ✓ ✓ ✓ √ European website (TED) Mandatory above Threshold ✓ √ Director to record reasons on file ✓ ✓ ✓ Contract SO Waiver Chief Executive and Borough Solicitor to approve ✓ ✓ The Executive to approve ✓ ✓ Director ✓ ✓ √ ✓ Report to Director for approval √ Contract Award Report to Director and Executive Member for approval ✓ Report to the Executive for approval ✓ SE Business Portal and Contracts Finder ✓ ✓ \checkmark ✓ Contract Award Notice European website (TED) Mandatory above Threshold ✓ ✓ Form of Contract Purchase Order ✓ oral ✓ ✓ ✓ Contract signed by Director ✓ \checkmark ✓ Deed signed under seal by Borough Solicitor Where required to give the contract legal efficacy or if requested, for example to comply with industry practice.
-Or as delegated, o r Governing Body for Schools 1 Schools don't hav ve to use Contracts Finder 64,176 as of 1st January 2016.
+Appendix 1 Supplies and Services Minimum Requirements ✓ - Mandatory Total Contract Value Up to £5K >£5K to £35K >£35K to £181K >£181K to £400K >£400K to £1m >£1m Strategic Procurement Plan Director to approve ✓ ✓ ✓ Executive Member to approve ✓ ✓ Executive to approve ✓ · Request for Quotation (RFQ) ✓ oral ✓ ✓ Format Invitation to Tender (ITT) Optional ✓ ✓ ✓ Specification ✓ oral ✓ outline ✓ ✓ ✓ ✓ Y BFC terms and conditions Preferred Preferred ✓ Terms Special terms - contact Legal Services Optional ✓ ✓ ✓ Seek a minimum of 3 quotes Preferred. ✓ ✓ Competition Formal Tender - seek a minimum of 5 tenders ✓ ✓ ✓ Order under a Framework Agreement Mini competition of all suppliers able to meet the requirement - or otherwise a defined in the Framework Agreement Advertising SE Business Portal (or equivalent) and Contracts Finder (except schools) Preferred. ✓ ✓ ✓ European website (TED) ✓ ✓ ✓ Director ~ ✓ ✓ Approval of Where a procurement has been the subject of an approved procurement plan, further approval at contract award stag is only required where cost and scope as stated in the procurement plan are not met or where the procurement plan states that such approval is required.
+Contract Award Report to Director ✓ Report to Director and Exec Member ✓ ✓ Contract SE Business Portal and Contracts Finder Where advertised. ✓ ✓ ✓ Contract Award Notice European website (TED) Where advertised on TED.
+Purchase Order ✓ oral ✓ ✓ Form of Contract Contract signed by Director ✓ ✓ ✓ Deed signed under seal by Borough Solicitor Where required to give the contract legal efficacy or if requested, for example to comply with industry practice.
+Waivers and extensions beyond those written into the contract.
+Based on total resulting contract value.
+Director to approve ✓ 1 ✓ Specific action to be agreed with Borough Solicitor. ✓ ✓ ✓ Or as delegated " Threshold is £18 1,302 as of 1st January 2018.

-Appendix 2 Works Minimum Requirements ✓ = Mandatory Total Contract Value Up to £5K >£5K to £10K >£10K to £35K >£35K to £100K >£100K to £400K >£400K to £1m >£1m Procurement Plan Director to approve, with advice from Head of Procurement Executive Member to approve ✓ ✓ ✓ Format Request for Quotation (RFQ) ✓ oral ✓ ✓ ✓ Invitation to Tender (ITT) ✓ ✓ ✓ Specification √ oral ✓ outline ✓ outline ✓ ✓ ✓ ✓ Terms BFC terms and conditions Preferred Preferred Preferred ✓ Special terms - contact Legal Services Optional √ ✓ √ Minimum 1 quote Seek a minimum of 3 quotes ✓ oral ✓ 1 Competition Formal Tender - seek a minimum of 5 tenders V • ✓ √ √ Order under a Framework Agreement Mini competition of all suppliers able to meet the requirement - or otherwise as defined in the Framework Agreement SE Business Portal and Contracts Finder ✓ ✓ Advertising European website (TED) Mandatory above Threshold Director to record reasons on file ✓ ✓ ✓ Contract SO Waiver Chief Executive and Borough Solicitor to approve ✓ ✓ The Executive to approve \checkmark \checkmark Director ✓ ✓ ✓ ✓ Contract Award Report to Director for approval ✓ Contract Award Report to Director and Executive Member for approval ✓ Report to the Executive for approval ✓ Contract Award SE Business Portal and Contracts Finder ✓ ✓ ✓ ✓ Notice European website (TED) Mandatory above Threshold Form of Contract Purchase Order ✓ oral ✓ ✓ ✓ Contract signed by Director √ √ √ Deed signed under seal by Borough Solicitor Where req uired to give the contract wit egal efficacy n industry pra or if request ed, for examp ole to comply or Governing Body for Schools Schools don't hav ve to use Contracts Finder
+Appendix 2 Works Minimum F Requiremen ✓ - Mandatory Total Contract Value Up to £5K >65K to 635K >£35K to £181K >£181K to £400K >£400K to £1m >£1m Strategic Procurement Plan Director to approve ✓ ✓ Executive Member to approve ✓ ✓ Executive to approve ✓ Format Request for Quotation (RFQ) ✓ oral ✓ ✓ Format Invitation to Tender (ITT) ✓ ✓ ✓ Specification ✓ oral ✓ outline ✓ ✓ ✓ ✓ BFC terms and conditions Preferred Preferred ✓ Terms Special terms - contact Legal Services Optional ✓ ✓ ✓ Seek a minimum of 3 quotes Preferred. ✓ ✓ Competition Formal Tender - seek a minimum of 5 tenders ✓ ✓ ✓ Order under a Framework Agreement Mini comp to meet the re ramework Agre otherwise as Advertising SE Business Portal (or equivalent) and Contracts Finder (except schools) Preferred ✓ European website (TEO) Mandatory above Threshold Approval of Director ~ ✓ ✓ Report to Director ✓ Contract Award Where a procurement has been the subject of an approved procurement plan, further approval at contract award stage is only required where cost and scope as stated in the procurement plan are not met or where the procurement plan states that such approval is required.
+Report to Director and Exec Member ✓ ✓ SE Business Portal and Contracts Finder Where advertised. ✓ Contract Award Notice European website (TED) Where advertised on TED.
+Purchase Order ✓ oral ✓ ✓ Form of Contract Contract signed by Director ✓ ✓ ✓ Deed signed under seal by Borough Solicitor Where required to give the contract legal efficacy or if requested, for example to comply with industry practice.
+Waivers and extensions beyond those written into the contract.
+Based on total resulting contract value.
+Director to approve ✓ ✓ ✓ ✓ ✓ Specific action to be agreed with Borough Solicitor.
+Mandatory above Threshold Or as delegated Threshold is £18 1,302 as of 1st January 2018.
+Threshold is £4, 551,413 as of 1st January 2018